All Products

 Incremental synchronization

-Supports real-time capture of streaming data, such as from message queues or CDC logs, and writing it to a destination table or a specified partition.
+Captures streaming data in real time from sources like message queues or CDC logs, and writes it to a destination table or a specified Partition.

-• Automatic full initialization: When a task starts for the first time, it automatically reads all historical data from all tables in the source database and writes it to the destination.
+• Automatic full initialization: When a task first starts, it automatically reads all existing data from the source database tables and writes it to the destination.

-• Seamless switch to incremental mode: After the full synchronization phase, the task automatically and continuously switches to CDC mode.
-It captures insert, delete, and update operations from the source and synchronizes them to the destination with millisecond-level latency.
+• Seamless transition to incremental mode: After the full load completes, the task automatically switches to CDC mode, continuously capturing and applying insert, update, and delete operations from the source to the destination with millisecond-level latency.

 Task configuration